s-AVE/MavenMarketDashboard/README.md

 Maven Market demonstrated solid business performance across 1997–1998, generating $1.8M in revenue at a 59.67% average margin and a near-zero return rate of 0.99%.
-The top brand Hermanos leads at $56.7K with a tightly competitive mid-tier group, though a cluster of slow-moving brands at 7 days on shelf signals inventory efficiency gaps.
+The top brand Hermanos leads at $56.7K with a tightly competitive mid tier group, though a cluster of slow-moving brands at 7 days on shelf signals inventory efficiency gaps.
 The customer base of 10,281 is well-diversified across age, gender, and occupation,